koknat/dif/README.md

        -trimChars N       Trims with specified number of characters, instead of 105

        -comments          Remove any comments like // or # or single-line */ /*.
 Also removes trailing whitespace

+       -round 'string'    Round all numbers according to the sprintf string For example -round '%0.2f'

        -grep 'regex'      Only show lines which match the user-specified regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)'